oliver-oloughlin/kvdex/README.md

 ### count()

-The "count" method is used to count the number of documents in a collection.
+Count the number of documents in a collection.
 It takes an optional options argument that can be used for filtering of documents.
 If no options are given, it will count all documents in the collection.